 Dr. Elka Stevens, an Associate Professor of visual culture and studio art, serves as Fashion Design program coordinator and textiles collection curator in Howard University’s Art Department.
 As an interdisciplinary scholar and artist, Elka uses textiles and clothing as a lens of analysis, inspiration, and media for her scholarship.
 Current research topics include media and design pedagogy, black designers, and Zoom® and impression management.
 Current fiber and digital creative works explore identity, sustainability, and social justice.
 Stevens teaches design, textiles, international trade, visual culture, and consumer behavior courses.
 Three decades of educational, design, retail, media, collections, and industry experience – plus international travel – inform her teaching, research, and studio practice.
 Elka received her PhD from the University of Minnesota and maintains membership in various service and professional organizations.
-Dr. Stevens has also recently been a 2019-20 Council of American Overseas Research Centers – Center American Institute of Indian Studies (CAORC – AIIS) fellow, a 2021 Summer Institute for Israel Studies at Brandeis University fellow, and is currently Artist-in-Residence: Creative Practice in Critical Race Studies in the Department of Art at Michigan State University for the 2021-22 academic term.
+Dr. Stevens has also been a 2019-20 Council of American Overseas Research Centers – Center American Institute of Indian Studies (CAORC – AIIS) fellow, a 2021 Summer Institute for Israel Studies at Brandeis University fellow, and Artist-in-Residence: Creative Practice in Critical Race Studies in the Department of Art at Michigan State University for the 2021-22 academic term.
+In March 2023, Elka became the inaugural Howard University Affiliated Faculty at the American Academy in Rome in Rome Italy, where she will be researching a new body of work based on global trajectories of black women artists.

-Please join the MSU Department of Art, Art History, and Design at The Union Art Gallery on Michigan State Universities' Campus for 38.8%: Visualizing Racial Identity in Search of Selfhood and Others, featuring the work of 2021-2022 Artist-in-Residence: Critical Race Studies, Dr. Elka Stevens.
-This exhibition is on view Monday, April 25 – Friday, June 10, 2022.
-In 38.8%, artist and designer Elka Stevens visually interrogates aspects of race, ethnicity, nationality, genetics, and their presentation as part of identity.
+The MSU Department of Art, Art History, and Design at The Union Art Gallery on Michigan State Universities' Campus for 38.8%: Visualizing Racial Identity in Search of Selfhood and Others, featuring the work of 2021-2022 Artist-in-Residence: Critical Race Studies, Dr. Elka Stevens.
+This exhibition was on view Monday, April 25 – Friday, June 10, 2022.
+In 38.8%, artist and designer Elka Stevens visually interrogated aspects of race, ethnicity, nationality, genetics, and their presentation as part of identity.
 Although many aspects of identity are out of people’s control and largely unseen, clothing allows individuals and groups to communicate messages about themselves, their cultures, activities, events, locations, and employment.
-Using textiles and clothing as a primary vehicle to present ideas about race, Stevens presents a mini-collection of stylized, wearable garments for women and selected artifacts that engage both the viewer and wearer in a dialogue about race and identity that explores how we wear our identities.
-Featured garments and accessories include dresses, a skirt, and a wrap.
-A quilt and blanket also narrate the social and physical attributes of race.
-The designs incorporate sewing techniques, such as embroidery, quilting, and applique.
-Surface design techniques incorporate aspects of genealogy research into the collection.
-Archival research and imagery also contribute to the works, through motifs that include a family charts document and present wearable family histories.
-Color, along with other elements of design and their guiding principles, bring attention to an articulated genetic makeup.
-In sum, 38.8% is a re-presentation of a lived experience through worn and displayed objects.
+Using textiles and clothing as a primary vehicle to present ideas about race, Stevens presented a mini-collection of stylized, wearable garments for women and selected artifacts that engage both the viewer and wearer in a dialogue about race and identity that explores how we wear our identities.
+Featured garments and accessories included dresses, a skirt, and a wrap.
+A quilt and blanket also narrated the social and physical attributes of race.
+The designs incorporated sewing techniques, such as embroidery, quilting, and applique.
+Surface design techniques incorporated aspects of genealogy research into the collection.
+Archival research and imagery also contributed to the works, through motifs that include a family charts document and present wearable family histories.
+Color, along with other elements of design and their guiding principles, directed attention to an articulated genetic makeup.
+In sum, 38.8% was a re-presentation of a lived experience through worn and displayed objects.

 For more details about the work, read a new article about the exhibition here.